oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

 1. Finalize full technical plan (including UI mocks) explaining how the fallbacks-to-hints recharacterization will be carried out.
-Datastore and backend logic changes implemented; all necessary migrations implemented.
+Implement any necessary datastore and backend logic changes, as well as all necessary migrations.
-2. UI changes implemented; frontend completed and launched.
-Get feedback from learners and creators.
+2. Implement any necessary UI changes, and iterate on them until we have evidence (from user testing) that students find the hints functionality intuitive.
+Complete and launch the frontend, and get feedback from learners and creators.
 3. Further project of your choice based on learner/creator feedback.

 **Notes**: